 Born and brought up in Penzance, Colonel Edward Bolitho spent 20 years in the Grenadier Guards before returning to Cornwall in 1998, to run Bolitho Estates on behalf of his wider family.
 He was appointed Lord Lieutenant of Cornwall and the Isles of Scilly in September 2011 on the retirement of the late Lady Mary Holborow.

 He is involved in a wide range of business and voluntary sector organisations, with an official role in more than 40 and involvement in many more.
 Despite being a hopeless shopper, he is particularly delighted to be President of the Christmas Fair because of the outstanding and life-enhancing work Macmillan does, not to mention the enthusiasm and brilliance of all involved in making the Fair the phenomenal success it has become.

 Edward is married to Alexandra and they have twin daughters, a son and a large number of dependent animals.

-I’ve worked for Macmillan for 25 years, since the very beginning.
-I started organising art sales at the Christmas Fare, and then took over selecton and running of the stalls, which I did for 15 years.
-This was all at the Hotel Bristol in Newquay, where we held the Fare for 20 years in aid of Macmillan Cancer Support Cornwall.
-It was outgrowing itself, and afer much research, Eden Project kindly offered to act as our host.
+I’ve worked for The Christmas Fair for 27 years, since the very beginning.
+I started organising art sales at the Christmas Fair, and then took over selection and running of the stalls, which I did for 15 years.
+This was all at the Hotel Bristol in Newquay, where we held the Fair for 20 years in aid of Macmillan Cancer Support Cornwall.
+It was outgrowing itself, and after much research, Eden Project kindly offered to act as our host.
 This was a huge move, but it’s been a very successful partnership.
 We now raise over double the amount taken previously.
 At the Hotel Bristol we aimed to raise around £20,000 each year.
 Our target at Eden is now to exceed £50,000 each year.

-Kate and I are very proud to lead a very vibrant, hard working team that achieves more and more each year, commitng valuable time and energy with endless enthusiasm.
-We are all working hard for the good of Macmillan, as do all their army of volunteers.
+Kate and I are very proud to lead a very vibrant, hard working team that achieves more and more each year, committing valuable time and energy with endless enthusiasm.
+We are all working hard for the good of our amazing county.